timhosey/plugin-tools/README.md

 * `! = Older than tables-to-divs change - this should be removed!`
 * `@ = The latest version of this plugin requires a newer core than you're targeting, so do manual work to figure out the version to target`
 * `* = This plugin is part of the CloudBees Assurance Plugin and will auto-update assuming Beekeeper is installed and active`

+### TODO
+* Add option for CSV output
+* CAP comparison - did a plugin move to or from CAP between versions?